Amanda Hodgkinson: Biography

 Hodgkinson was born in Somerset but grew up in a village on the estuary of the River Blackwater in Essex.
-Hodgkinson associates her memories of childhood with "shingle beaches and mudflats, grey-green heather, salt marshes, messing about in boats, gangs of rowdy kids playing all day along the sea-walls, and the ever-present cries of seagulls".
+She associates her memories of childhood with "shingle beaches and mudflats, grey-green heather, salt marshes, messing about in boats, gangs of rowdy kids playing all day along the sea-walls, and the ever-present cries of seagulls".

-Later, Hodgkinson moved to Suffolk, where she took an MA in creative writing at the University of East Anglia.
+Later, Hodgkinson moved to Suffolk, where she took an MA degree in creative writing at the University of East Anglia.
 After the MA, Hodgkinson and her family decided to move to South West France.
 It took them a few years to settle down, to learn the language and to get used to living in another country far from relatives and friends.

-Hodgkinson currently lives in South West France and is working on her third novel.
+Hodgkinson currently lives in Ipswich and is working at Ipswich university.
 She is married and has two children.

 Works and critical reception

 22 Britannia Road (2011) was Hodgkinson's debut novel.
-Her second book Spilt Milk was released in February 2014. and her novella Tin Town ("Grand Central: Original Stories of Postwar Love and Reunion" Penguin US) was published in July 2014.
+Her second book Spilt Milk was released in February 2014. and her novella Tin Town ("Grand Central: Original Stories of Postwar Love and Reunion", Penguin US) was published in July 2014.